 It is the student’s responsibility to completely fill out the application for college.
 School Counselors are available to assist students and answer any questions but they can not complete applications for students

-You must notify your Counselor to send a transcript.
+You must notify your Counselor IN PERSON to send a transcript.
 Colleges will not process your application until they receive an official transcript from our school.

 It is the student’s responsibility to know the specific deadlines for each college he or she applies.
 Early Admissions deadlines can be as early as October.
 Make sure turn in your completed application at least 7 days prior to the deadline.
 As a rule of thumb, REGULAR ADMISSIONS APPLICATIONS SHOULD BE SUBMITTED BY DECEMBER OF YOUR SENIOR YEAR.